 When considering whether to incorporate quant funds into a portfolio, it is important to carefully research and understand the risks involved.
 This means conducting a thorough analysis of the fund’s investment strategies, risk profile, and past performance, as well as considering one’s own risk tolerance and financial objectives.
 It is always advisable to consult a good SEBI Registered Investment Advisor to help you navigate this decision.
 It is also important to diversify a portfolio and not rely too heavily on any one investment vehicle.

-In summary, while quantitative funds can be a useful tool for diversifying a portfolio and potentially reducing risk, they should be used as part of a comprehensive investment plan that takes into account an investor’s risk tolerance and financial goals.
+While quantitative funds can be a useful tool for diversifying a portfolio and potentially reducing risk, they should be used as part of a comprehensive investment plan that takes into account an investor’s risk tolerance and financial goals.
 Investors should carefully consider the risks associated with quant funds and ensure that they are a suitable fit for their investment strategy.